orderstatistics/heroku-create-npmrc-buildpack/README.md

 # heroku-create-npmrc-buildpack
-This buildpack allows you to install private packages in GitHub's Package Repository (GPR) by logging in to GPR using a `.npmrc` file.
+This buildpack allows you to install private packages in GitHub's Package Repository (GPR).
+This buildpack authenticates with GPR using a `.npmrc` file.
 This buidpack creates a new .npmrc file in the root directory of your application, an existing `.nprmc` rile will be overwritten.

 This buildpack should be **run before the buildpack `heroku/nodejs`**.